 We want to know that we have what it takes.
 We want to be useful, to feel needed.
 If we don’t have what it takes to accomplish a task, again, what does that say about us?
 That leads right into the next point.
-But before we look at that, know this, we all have certain talents.
+One of the triggers for this is when we lose our jobs and struggle to provide for our families.
+Know this, we all have certain talents.
 Find your talents and use them; pour into them in order to help others.
 Don’t be afraid to try, learn, and fail.
 Every risk earns you knowledge about yourself and takes you one step closer to knowing what you are made to do.

 3. Being Weak (or Being Perceived as Weak)

 For a man, being perceived as weak is probably as bad as actually being weak.
 And there is nothing worse, for a man, than being weak.
 Dr. Brene Brown says that the shame that comes from being perceived as weak keeps men from being vulnerable.
 The ability to be vulnerable is necessary for growth.
 Someone who is honest about their emotions and is willing to be vulnerable is the very definition of strength.